 We’re so excited over here we are crying and jumping up and down!
 Finally the United States is equal for everyone.

-We are updating our guidelines for Same Sex couples as soon as we get confirmation form all of our attorneys as to what this means for the legal process now in texas and elsewhere where the laws were not favorable for Gay couples, and as soon as we have this new information we will pot it and make it widely available.
+We are updating our guidelines for Same Sex couples as soon as we get confirmation from all of our attorneys as to what this means for the legal process now in texas and elsewhere where the laws were not favorable for Gay couples, and as soon as we have this new information we will post it and make it widely available.
 It will only mean great things for everyone as we move forward!
 Congratulations to all who fought for equality for everyone, our nation owes you a great thanks!!!

 Same-Sex Marriage Is a Right, Supreme Court Rules, 5-4

 Justice Anthony M. Kennedy wrote the majority opinion in the 5 to 4 decision.
 He was joined by the court’s four more liberal justices.

 The decision, the culmination of decades of litigation and activism, came against the backdrop of fast-moving changes in public opinion, with polls indicating that most Americans now approve of same-sex marriage.

 Justice Kennedy said gay and lesbian couples had a fundamental right to marry.